petehawkes/Nature-of-Code/Learning-Notes.md

 It's confusing that Norm () is used for normalizing a vector since it has a completely different meaning in the context of Feld -> Norm ().

+Also, looked for sine and cosine but found only PI under Math in the reference (can't browse the full reference).
+Discovered through trial and error that sin () and cos () are available.